SSG-DRD-IOT/lab-eis-timeseries/README.md

 In this lab, we will configure the Intel insights platform for point data and explore the capabilities that it offers.

+## Intel Edge Insights Software Components Overview

+The edge insights platform from Intel is a framework for rapidly deploying video analytics solutions.
+It provides a microservice architecture that distributes the tasks of video intake, filtering, analyzing with deep learning and computer vision, and performing automated actions, alerts, and intelligent monitoring.

+The edge insights platform provides triggers/filters and classifiers that can be customized by an organization to fit their custom needs.

+The edge insights platform supports both a developer mode and a production mode.
+The developer mode disables certificate security and allows the developer to concentrate on the functionality of their application without deploying cryptographic certificates.

+Let's go through a description of the components of this microarchitecture

+Multiple microservices coordinate to provide the overall service of the edge insights platform. a number of these are open source projects such as telegraf, influxdb, chronograf, Kapacitor (collectively called the TICK stack) and Vault, a service that keeps cryptographic secrets in a secure manner.

+Here's a list of the microservices:

+The data agent
+Data analytics
+Data bus abstraction
+Data ingestion library
+The image store
+The stream manager
+Stream sub library
+Telegraph
+Video ingestion
+Secret storage
+Algorithms including triggers / filters and classifiers

 ## Prerequisites

 This article was written for the Intel Edge Insights Software version 1.5.
 The software is on a quarterly release cadence.